KevinBatdorf/pinky-wasm/README.md

 # Pinky lexer, parser, and wasm code generator

-I'm building this to apply what I'm learning of writing lexers, parsers, and code generators.
-I'll expand on this project over time.
+I built this to apply what I'm learning of writing lexers, parsers, and code generators.
+Pinky is a simple scripting language that is designed for learning more about compilers and interpreters.
+It has a very simple syntax and is designed to be easy to understand.
+Read more about it at [https://pinky-lang.org/](https://pinky-lang.org/).

 Demo here [http://pinky.cool.omg.lol](http://pinky.cool.omg.lol).

 If you want to learn more about this stuff, I highly recommend the [Compilers, Interpreters & Formal Languages](https://pikuma.com/courses/create-a-programming-language-compiler) course by [Pikuma](https://pikuma.com/).
-It's a beginner-friendly course that really goes into detail.
+It's a beginner-friendly course that really goes into much more detail than you would expect.

-TODO:
-- [ ] Add wasm code generation and render output
-- [ ] Add lexer error recovery to continue tokenizing
-- [ ] Add parser error recovery to continue parsing
-- [ ] Show more detailed error messages and editor highlights
-- [ ] Add a formatter to minimize/prettify the code
-- [ ] Create a linter to check for common mistakes